What is the Digital Identity Ecosystem?

 The Digital Identity Ecosystem is a framework involving the National Identity Management Commission (NIMC) working with public and private service providing partners to create an enabling environment for the effective and efficient mass enrolment of Nigerians and legal residents in Nigeria into a centralized, secure National Identity Database where digital identities are issued to everyone in the form of the National Identification Number (NIN).
 The initiative aims to improve identity authentication of citizens and make all identity-related transactions safe within and outside the country.

-The Ecosystem will be funded by the World Bank, European Union (EU) and Agence Française de Développement (AFD), a French developmental agency.
+The Ecosystem will be funded by the World Bank, European Investment Bank (EIB) and Agence Française de Développement (AFD), a French developmental agency.

 How the Digital Identity Ecosystem Works

 The National Identity Management Commission (NIMC) will be partnering with other public and private sector service providers including federal, state and local Ministries, Departments and Agencies (MDAs), Civil Society Organizations and others as well as qualified private vendors for the provision of data collection services and issuance of the National Identification Number (NIN) under the National Identity Management System (NIMS) programme.

 NIMC plays its main role as the custodian of the central National Identity Database and regulates all national identity matters, while citizens and legals residents now receive a broader range of enrolment and NIN collection choices via NIMC’s partner MDAs and licensed private vendors.

 One can, for instance, enrol for the NIN while one is applying for a driver’s license or international passport.

 Others might decide to use the offices and resources of private vendors for their enrolment and NIN collection instead.

 NIMC’s enrolment centres nationwide will also continue providing enrolment and NIN issuance services.

 Under the Identity Ecosystem, the two subdivisions of the framework are